 Level 2 of the protocol is initiated if there are files added to the report that have to be uploaded, and if the server requests additional files.
-In level 2 of the protocol, the client will create a cab file [MSDN-CAB] and upload it to the CER server by creating a level 2 destination URL by using HTTP PUT.
+In error report level 2 data of the protocol, the client will create a cab file [MSDN-CAB] and upload it to the CER server by creating a level 2 destination URL by using HTTP PUT.